 Where to eat in Tainan

 Tainan is a foodie destination.
-You can find unique local dishes that you cannot find anywhere else in Taiwan.
+You can find unique local dishes you cannot find anywhere else in Taiwan.
 The food portion is small which means you can try more.
-As a solo traveller myself, sometimes I want to try too many things, but my stomach just cannot handle it!
-So a smaller portion means more you can order more!
+As a solo traveller, I sometimes want to try too many things, but my stomach just cannot handle it!
+So a smaller portion means you can order more!

 Below are some night market and budget food suggestions in Tainan.
 You can find more information about each location in each pin in the attached google map (see above).